Patient and Donor Evaluation

 - Current Age Appropriate Annual Screenings (will need to be up to date prior to donation)

 During the evaluation process, several experts in the UH Living Donation Kidney Transplant Program will meet with the living donor candidate.
 Those expert include:

 - Transplant nephrologists

 - Transplant nurse coordinator

 - Other team members (dermatologists, etc.)

-As part of the living donor evaluation process, an independent Donor Advocate is assigned to the living donor candidate.
-At University Hospitals Cleveland Medical Center, a Donor Advocate is a member of our hospital’s ethics committee but is not employed by UH Transplant Institute.
-Near the end of the donor evaluation process, the living donor candidate will meet with the Donor Advocate and have a serious one-on-one conversation with them.
-The Donor Advocate wants to ensure that the living donor candidate is not being pressured to donate, is capable of making an informed decision to donate, is fully informed of the surgical risks associated with living donation, and understands that the donor evaluation process will not be discussed with the recipient and that the Donor Advocate serves as a support person to the living donor candidate.
+As part of the living donor evaluation process, an independent donor advocate is assigned to the living donor candidate.
+At UH, a donor advocate is a member of our hospital’s ethics committee but is not employed by UH Transplant Institute.
+The donor advocate serves as a support person to the living donor candidate and makes sure they understand their rights.
+Near the end of the donor evaluation process, the living donor candidate will meet with the donor advocate one-on-one to ensure that the living donor candidate is not being pressured to donate, is capable of making an informed decision to donate, and is fully informed of the surgical risks associated with living donation.
+The advocate also makes sure that the donor understands that the donor evaluation process will not be discussed with the recipient.